Golden Visa eliminated in Spain: what happens now and 4 alternatives

 It depends on which route you got it through:

-- If you got it through buying property and your visa was valid as of April 3, 2025: you keep it for the entire period it was issued for, and you can renew it under the rules that existed when it was granted.
-In practice, this means your property investment is still your "gateway" to renew, even though it can no longer be used to apply from scratch.
+- If you got it through a property purchase and your visa was valid as of April 3, 2025: you keep it for the entire period it was issued for, and you can renew it under the rules that existed when it was granted.
+In practice, this means the real estate investment is still your "door" for renewal, even though it can no longer be used to apply from scratch.

 The 4 real alternatives if you want to come to Spain in 2026